ltiao/bore/README.rst

   # compile model
   classifier.compile(optimizer="adam", loss="binary_crossentropy")

+This syntax should be familiar to anyone who has used a high-level neural network library such as Keras.
+In fact, ``MaximizableSequential`` is simply a subclass of the ``Sequential`` class from Keras.
+More specifically, in addition to inheriting the usual functionalities, it provides a method ``argmax`` that finds the input at which the output of the model is maximized.

-The optimization loop can be implemented as follows:
+Using this method, the standard optimization loop can be implemented as follows:

 .. code-block:: python